Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Experiments.md

 {{< timeline_title >}}

-_13/08/2021_
+### 13/08/2021

 {{< timeline_content >}}

-Cells have grown on the appropriate plates
+Cells have grown on the appropriate plates.

 {{< div_end >}}

 {{< timeline_title >}}

-_16/08/2021_
+### 16/08/2021

 {{< timeline_content >}}

-Prepared liquid cultures of both lines for miniprep Prepared liquid cultures of the 390-containing line for electro competence induction
+Prepared liquid cultures of both lines for miniprep.

+Prepared liquid cultures of the 390-containing line for electrocompetence induction.

 {{< div_end >}}

 {{< timeline_title >}}

-_17/08/2021_
+### 17/08/2021

 {{< timeline_content >}}

-Induced competence in 390-containing line
+We induced competence in the cell line containing the 390 plasmid.

-Miniprepped both plasmids – in hindsight the method was flawed as our yields were low
+We miniprepped both plasmids – in hindsight the method was flawed as our yields were low.

 {{< div_end >}}

 {{< timeline_title >}}

-_18/08/2021_
+### 18/08/2021

 {{< timeline_content >}}